zabawaba99/zabawaba99.github.io/_posts/2015-12-01-writing-snag.markdown

 this section will not cause the *script* section to run if modified.

 The **verbose** section lets you see all the output of the commands that are executing.
-By default, snag will only output a command’s output if it fails.
+By default, snag will only output a command's output if it fails.

 **Putting it all together**